SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 is running.
 To request a weather forecast (and generate HTTP request traces) from ActuatorApi, click "Weather Forecast" in the site menu.

+> [!NOTE]
+> The Weather Forecast API endpoint is delayed randomly up to three seconds to generate interesting trace data.

 ### Interacting with Management Endpoints

 Each app instance registers with Spring Boot Admin and can be viewed from the web interface at <http://localhost:9099>.